Dividing your property when you split up (“Relationship property”)

 The Property (Relationships) Act also covers division of property when a relationship ends because a spouse or partner dies.

-If a surviving spouse or partner makes a claim under the Act, this takes precedence over any other person’s claim under inheritance law.
-This recognises that one spouse or partner should not be able to give away the other spouse’s or partner’s share of relationship property in their will.
+If a surviving spouse or partner makes a claim under the Act, their claim comes before any other person’s claim under inheritance law.
+This means that one spouse or partner should not be able to give away the other spouse’s or partner’s share of relationship property in their will.